9 Tips For Marathon Training On A Treadmill

 • More cushioned running surface than cement, concrete, or asphalt, which may reduce joint pain or stress injuries

-• Easier to multitask and catch up on TV shows, watch your kids, or even take business calls
+• Easier to multitask and catch up on TV shows, audiobooks or podcasts, watch your kids, or even take business calls

-• Easier to train on an incline for mountain races or hilly courses if you live on flat land
+• Easier for hill training for mountain races or hilly courses if you live on flat land

 • Builds mental toughness